 14 Effective Job Search Tips From Leading Experts

-1. Make Yourself a “Smack-in-the-Forehead” Obvious Fit
+1. Make Yourself an Obvious Fit

-resumewill likely be screened by an applicant tracking system and then, (assuming you make this first cut), move onto human eyeballs.
-The first human eyeballs that review your resumeare often those of a lower level HR person or recruiter, who may or may not understand all of the nuances of that job for which you’re applying.
+resumewill likely be screened by an applicant tracking system and then (assuming you make this first cut) the hiring manager.
+The first human eyeballs that review your resumeare often those of a lower-level HR person or recruiter, who may or may not understand the nuances of the job you’re applying for.